homebrewltd/awesome-local-ai/README.md

 - [AI-Mask](https://github.com/pacoccino/ai-mask) - Browser extension to provide model inference to web apps.
 Backed by web-llm and transformers.js
 - [everything-rag](https://github.com/AstraBert/everything-rag) - Interact with (virtually) any LLM on Hugging Face Hub with an asy-to-use, 100% local Gradio chatbot.
 - [LmScript](https://github.com/lucasavila00/LmScript/) - UI for SGLang and Outlines
+- [QA-Pilot](https://github.com/reid41/QA-Pilot) - An interactive chat app that leverages Ollama(or openAI) models for rapid understanding and navigation of GitHub code repository or compressed file resources

 ## Platforms / full solutions